ElusiveMind/sendgrid_integration_elusivemind/modules/sendgrid_integration_reports/README.md

-Sendgrid Integration Reports
+SendGrid Integration Reports
 ============================

-With this module enabled you will have reports and insights into your Sendgrid account.
-The dashboard displays the general stats created by Sendgrid.
+With this module enabled you will have reports and insights into your SendGrid account.
+The dashboard displays the general stats created by SendGrid.

 This module creates a custom cache bin for the statistics and reports.
 The data could be large depending on the activity of your site; therefore, we store this